wylieswanson/AgileCLU/README.md

 # AgileCLU #

 AgileCLU is a command line tool implementation and Python programming library for Limelight Networks Agile Storage cloud platform.
-It leverages Agile's JSON-RPC APIs and HTTP ingest and egress capabilities in an easy to use way.
+Release documentation is posted at http://wylieswanson.github.com/AgileCLU/.
+The tools and library leverage Agile's JSON-RPC APIs and HTTP ingest and egress capabilities in an easy to use way.
 To use these tools, you must have:

 * An account on Limelight Network's Agile Storage cloud platform. (http://www.limelightnetworks.com)